JacobKMcPherson/jacobkmcpherson.github.io/README.md

 1. Sets up Quarto in the GitHub Actions environment
 2. Renders the Quarto project to HTML
-3. Deploys the generated content to GitHub Pages
+3. Deploys the generated content to GitHub Pages - check it out: [jacobkmcpherson.github.io/](jacobkmcpherson.github.io/)

 ## Local Development